aab5zd/aab5zd.github.io/_pages/about.md

 ---
 ### Bridging Data and Insight

 Hi, I'm Angela, an enthusiastic aspiring data scientist with a passion for turning raw data into meaningful insights.
-As an entry-level data scientist, I am on a journey to explore the vast and dynamic world of data, constantly honing my skills to extract valuable information from the numbers.
+As an entry-level data scientist, I am on a journey to explore the vast and dynamic world of data, constantly honing my skills to extract valuable information from numbers.

 #### Academic Background: A Journey from Economics to Data Science